 SEARSPORT AND ISLESBORO ME: Dine in intimate splendor and stay at a grand Sea Captain’s mansion, and then poke around a sleepy island just offshore on this unique lesser-known-Maine getaway.

-ROCKLAND ME: For the art-aficianoados who love Wyeths and lobsters, and a chance to stay in a hot new boutique hotel.
+ROCKLAND ME: For the art-aficionados who love Wyeths and lobsters, and a chance to stay in a hot boutique hotel, 250 Main.

 FREEPORT ME: Love to shop?
 LL Bean, open 24/7, is headquartered here.
 And you can stay in Ole Yankee luxury at the Harraseeket Inn.

 BOOTHBAY ME: Boothbay Harbor ME was the first “off-Route-1 town” that became popular with tourists on the Maine Coast, and, centered in “Mid Coast Maine” is quicker to get to than Bar Harbor and Acadia National Park to the northeast.
 Yes, tourists converge here in the summertime, but plan a trip in June, and you’ll get the best of all worlds: temperate weather, phenomenal blooms, uncrowded attractions, and lower hotel rates.
 There’s a reason Boothbay Harbor and the adjacent Boothbay ME became so popular – collectively, it’s stunning.